Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Experiments

 GR-1 is a humanoid robot benchmark with a focus on dexterous tabletop manipulation of everyday objects.
 We utilize a total of 24 tasks, mostly comprised of pick-and-place tasks, with some tasks having additional articulated requirements, such as closing a drawer or microwave.
 The training dataset is taken from GR00T-N1.5 \citep{gr00tn1_2025}.
 We experiment over 300 and 1000 training episodes per task as training data.

 We conduct real-world experiments using a 7-DoF Franka Research 3 robotic arm, where both state and action spaces are parameterized by the arm’s joint positions together with a binary gripper state.
-Evaluation is performed on a suite of four pick-and-place tasks in a tabletop setting, where each task is defined by the distinct source–target configuration.
-Within every task we evaluate across four different object categories (doll, cup, box, sponge) to capture variations in geometry, size, and physical properties.
+Evaluation is performed on a suite of four pick-and-place tasks, one insertion task, and two tool-using tasks in a tabletop setting.
+Detailed information on task configurations and evaluation is in Figure~\ref{fig:tasks_real} and Appendix~\ref{appen_real_world_details}.
 The training corpus consists of 60 expert demonstrations per task, gathered via teleoperation on the same Franka platform.

-Tables~\ref{Tab:tab_robocasa} and~\ref{Tab:tab_gr1} show that DUST consistently outperforms GR00T-N1.5 and GR00T-N1.5+FLARE across both RoboCasa and GR-1 benchmarks, covering all task categories and demonstration scales.
+Tables~\ref{Tab:tab_robocasa} and~\ref{Tab:tab_gr1} show that DUST consistently outperforms all baselines across both RoboCasa and GR-1 benchmarks, covering all task categories and demonstration scales.
 On RoboCasa with 100 demonstrations per task, DUST improves the average success rate by 18\% over GR00T-N1.5 and 5\% over FLARE, and this advantage remains as the number of demonstrations increases, confirming both data efficiency and scalability.
-On GR-1, a more challenging benchmark, DUST again surpasses both baselines at 300 and 1000 demonstrations, yielding improvements in both task categories.
+On GR-1, a more challenging humanoid benchmark, DUST again surpasses all baselines at 300 and 1000 demonstrations, yielding improvements in both task categories.

-Table~\ref{Tab:tab_realworld} presents results on the Franka Research 3 robot with pick-and-place tasks.
-DUST consistently outperforms baseline models, achieving the highest success rate on every task with average improvements of 13\% over GR00T-N1.5 and 12\% over FLARE.
-These gains, observed across diverse object types and source–target configurations, demonstrate DUST’s robustness in physical environments and its promise for practical deployment.
-As illustrated in Figure~\ref{fig:qualitative_rollout}, the incorporation of world-modeling enables the policy to anticipate the future end-effector pose and accurately align with the target object.
+Table~\ref{Tab:tab_realworld} presents results on the Franka Research 3 robot across a suite of 7 diverse real-world tasks.
+DUST consistently outperforms baseline models, achieving the highest success rate on every task, ranging from standard pick-and-place behaviors to complex cord insertion to tool-mediated actions.
+On average, DUST achieves an improvement of 13\% over the GR00T-N1.5 baseline and 10.4\% over the FLARE-enhanced model.
+These wide-ranging improvements underscore DUST's robustness in physical environments and promise of deployment in practical settings.